soportebteam/trustos/source/cert.md

 ####   POST  -     `/certificate/{certID}/advancedsign/init`

-Initialise advanced signature flow for a certificate
+Initialise advanced signature flow for a certificate.

 *Input*
-- `certID` :  `<string>` Unique identifier of the certificate
+- `certID` :  `<string>` Unique identifier of the certificate.
-- `platform`:  `<string array>` Third party platform to use for advanced signature
+- `platform`:  `<string array>` Third party platform to use for advanced signature.
-- `signers`:  `<json array>` List of advanced signers that will be part of the advanced signature flow (email, name and internal identifier)
+- `signers`:  `<json array>` List of advanced signers that will be part of the advanced signature flow (email, name and internal identifier).

 <details>
   <summary><em><strong>Sample structure</strong></em> (Click to expand)</summary>